vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/General/Known Issues.md

 System.log(res + "")
 ```

-The code above is be converted to the following vRO code, which during execution throws: `TypeError: Cannot find function find in object 1,2,3,4,5.`
+The code above is be converted to the following vRO code, which during execution throws the error `TypeError: Cannot find function find in object 1,2,3,4,5.`

 ```javascript
 var testArray = [1, 2, 3, 4, 5];